srebalaji/100DaysOfAlgorithm/README.md

 Practicing Algorithms and data structures for the next 100 days.

+## Day 56: August 12, 2018
+1. Wrote pseudo code for counting inversions of an array.

 ## Day 55: August 11, 2018
 1. Implemented an algorithm to reverse a sentence.